gchq/sleeper/docs/13-system-tests.md

 on which tests were run, including information about failures.
 This will deploy fresh instances, and tear them down afterwards.

-If you want to run this manually you can do it like this with the Sleeper CLI, if you've checked out Sleeper in a builder as documented in the [developer guide](11-dev-guide.md#install-prerequisite-software):
+If you want to run this manually you can use the Sleeper CLI.
+Once you've checked out Sleeper in a builder as documented in the [developer guide](11-dev-guide.md#install-prerequisite-software), you can run this from the host machine:

 ```bash
 sleeper cli upgrade main && sleeper builder ./sleeper/scripts/test/nightly/updateAndRunTests.sh "<vpc>" "<subnet>" <output-bucket-name> "performance" &> /tmp/sleeperTests.log